codeswot/sentMortem/TOOLS.md

-# Tools Specification for SentMoterm
+# Tools Specification for SentMotem

-This document outlines the choice of tools for building SentMoterm, utilizing the JavaScript stack, AWS Amplify as the backend, AWS Lambda for serverless functions, and Flutter as the mobile app framework.
+This document outlines the choice of tools for building SentMotem, utilizing the JavaScript stack, AWS Amplify as the backend, AWS Lambda for serverless functions, and Flutter as the mobile app framework.
 Each tool has been selected to serve a specific purpose and contribute to the overall functionality and success of the application.

 ## Backend Tools

 ### AWS Amplify
 - Purpose: AWS Amplify is a powerful backend development platform that simplifies the process of building scalable and secure applications.
-It provides services such as authentication, storage, and database management, which align perfectly with the requirements of SentMoterm.
+It provides services such as authentication, storage, and database management, which align perfectly with the requirements of SentMotem.
 - Benefits:
   - Easy integration with various AWS services, ensuring robust and reliable backend infrastructure.
   - Simplified setup and configuration of authentication and authorization mechanisms.